 In the modern age, this method can be supplemented (and even improved) by doing the same thing online.
 Sign up to sites like Reddit, Quora and community forums and be the knight in shining armour to people asking questions you’re qualified to answer.
 It’s more polite than interrupting people’s conversations in the pub, anyway.

 Everybody wants to get something for free, right?

 If you’ve got a great prize that’s really going to tantalise people, they’ll flock to it in droves.
-Running a ‘like or share to win’ style campaign on social media can put your business in front of hordes of potential leads.
+Running a ‘like or share to win’ style campaign on social media can put your small business in front of hordes of potential leads.